In re Signet Jewelers Limited Securities Litigation

 On March 15, 2019, Lead Plaintiff filed its motion for class certification.
 On July 10, 2019, the Court granted Lead Plaintiff’s motion for class certification, and certified a class of investors in Signet stock between August 29, 2013 and May 25, 2017.

 On July 24, 2019, Defendants filed a petition for appeal to the Second Circuit pursuant to Federal Rule of Civil Procedure 23(f) based on the Court’s class certification decision.
+Lead Plaintiff opposed that petition on August 5, 2019.
+The Second Circuit granted Defendants’ petition on November 19, 2019.

 Other Cases of Interest